DoctorKisow/tekhelet-source/README.md

 # Tekhelet

-Tekhelet – The look and feel of the Kisow Foundation.
+**Tekhelet** – The look and feel of the Kisow Foundation.
 Matthew R. Kisow, D.Sc. <matthew.kisow@kisow.org>
-Copyright &copy; 2015-2017, Kisow Foundation, Inc. &reg;
+Copyright &copy; 2015-2017, Kisow Foundation, Inc.&reg;

 The Tekhelet theme is based in part on the Tyrian theme by Alex Legler.